llobato/docs/docs/other/install-gwms-factory.md

 Skipping for security reasons.

-This error means that the identity in the security section of the factory does not match what the `/etc/condor/certs/condor_mapfil` authenticates the frontend to in HTCondor (!AuthenticatedIdentity in the classad).
+This error means that the identity in the security section of the factory does not match what the `/etc/condor/certs/condor_mapfile` authenticates the frontend to in HTCondor (!Authenticated Identity in the classad).

 Make sure the attributes are correctly lined up as in the Frontend security configuration section above.